pasekji/bi-eha/imgur-bug-bounty.md

 - **2011**: Imgur wins "Best Bootstrapped Startup" at the TechCrunch "Crunchies" Awards.
 - **2012**: Imgur launches User Submitted, giving Imgurians new ways to share images on Imgur, explore and curate content.
 - **2013**: Imgur crosses 100 million monthly active users and wins "Best Bootstrapped Startup" at the TechCrunch "Crunchies" Awards for the second time.
-- **2014**: Imgur raises $40 million from Andreessen Horowitz and reddit, its first external investment.
+- **2014**: Imgur raises $40 million from Andreessen Horowitz and Reddit, its first external investment.
 - **2015**: Imgur crosses 150 million monthly active users and wins 2015 Webby awards for Best Social Media and Best Community Website.

 Imgur bug bounty program is provided by [HackerOne.com](https://hackerone.com/imgur).